Developer(s) – Monster Finger Games

 Controls – 10/10

 As the side-scrolling genre has been redefined and reinvented over many decades in gaming, the control scheme presents no issues in this title.
-It’s a very bread and butter style of play which both fans of retro gaming and newer generation players alike will be able to pick up and enjoy very easily without having to worry about the logistics of the controls.
+It’s a very bread and butter style of play that both fans of retro gaming and newer generation players alike will be able to pick up and enjoy very easily without having to worry about the logistics of the controls.

 Lifespan – 8/10